Fortnite world champion 'swatted' mid-game

 He was about seven hours into a "trios" game, played with two teammates, when his dad was heard coming into his room and saying something to him.

-Giersdorf replied, "I got swatted?" before abruptly disappearing from his webcam.
+Giersdorf replied "I got swatted?", before abruptly disappearing from his webcam.

 The other gamers on his team continued to play, and won the game in his absence.
 Giersdorf came back about 10 minutes later and told them that he "got swatted", and that the officers "came in with guns".